 How have you found the postgraduate community in Nottingham?
 Is it what you expected?

-"As a distance learner, I didn’t really find myself on campus enough to blend in to the broader postgraduate community in Nottingham.
-However, the other people on my course were great, really friendly and supportive – they made the experience so much more manageable!"
+"As a distance learner, I don’t really find myself on campus enough to blend in to the broader postgraduate community in Nottingham.
+However, the other people on my course have been great, really friendly and supportive – a good course community makes the experience so much more manageable!"